 Did you know that when you drink water, it doesn’t go directly to the skin?
 It runs through the intestines, gets absorbed into your bloodstream, and then is filtered out by the kidneys.
 At this point, it will hydrate the cells inside the body.

 Hydration levels in the skin have very little to do with drinking water internally, but rather how you treat your skin on the surface.
 For example, if you’re using harsh bar soaps and detergent-based cleansers to wash your face, they will have a bigger impact on the lack of hydration in the skin than not drinking water ever will.
+Watch this video to see what dehydrated skin looks like.
 (All Renée Rouleau gel cleansers are non-drying and sulfate free.)